marktsuchida/ssstr/README.md

-Reserving space when the string is empty is most efficient because no existing data needs to be copied (otherwise, the entire current capacity's worth of bytes are copied, even if the string is shorter).
+Reserving space when the string is empty is most efficient because no existing data needs to be copied (otherwise, the entire current capacity's worth of bytes may be copied, even if the string is shorter).

 You can get the current capacity of an `ss8str` by calling `ss8_capacity()`, which returns the maximum number of bytes the string can contain without